jillix/flow-app/README.md

 The mono proxy server v0.1.0

 actions:
-  start           start mono server (it's the same as without start) stop            stop mono server and applications
+  start           start proxy server (it's the same as without "start") stop            stop mono proxy and processes

 options:
   -v, --version   print mono's version
-  -d, --dev       start mono proxy directly (false) -h, --host      define a host (useful with a proxy) -l, --log       specify a path for the log file (/home/adi/repos/mono/tmp/log.txt) -t, --logTerm   print output of the applications in the terminal (false) --port          port for http and websockets communication (8000) --appPortStart  application port range start (10001) --appPortEnd    application port range end (19999) --attempts      number of attempts to restart a script (3) --silent        run the child script silencing stdout and stderr (false) --verbose       run forver with verbose (false) --minUptime     minimum uptime (millis) for a script to not be considered "spinning" (2000) --spinSleepTime time to wait (millis) between launches of a spinning script (1000) --dbHost        host address for MongoDB (127.0.0.1) --dbPort        MongoDB port (27017)
-  --help          you're staring at it
+  -h, --host      define a host (useful with a proxy) () -l, --log       specify a path for the log file (/home/adrian/repos/mono/tmp/log.txt) --port          port for http and websockets communication (8000) --appPortStart  process port range start (10001) --appPortEnd    process port range end (19999) --attempts      number of attempts to restart a script (3) --minUptime     minimum uptime (millis) for a script to not be considered "spinning" (2000) --spinSleepTime time to wait (millis) between launches of a spinning script (1000) --help          you're staring at it

 Documentation can be found at https://github.com/jillix/mono/